20+ Top HR Thought Leaders to Follow

 On this Page

 Thanks to social media, the HR world has become more connected than ever.
 No longer are we only hearing the loudest voices from the biggest companies — we’re getting groundbreaking ideas and fresh perspectives from people from all types of backgrounds.
-We’re making way for the top HR thought leaders to follow to emerge more so than ever before.

 So, without further ado, here’s my list of today’s top HR thought leaders and pioneers of impact: